designfrontier/idiomatic.js/readme.md

     The basic principle here is:

-    ### Don't do stupid shit and everything will be ok.
+    ### Don't do stupid stuff and everything will be ok.

     To reinforce this concept, please watch the following presentation: